suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 In this scheme, each encoded slice is a MOQT Object, starting with IDR frame as `Object Sequence` of 0 for that slice and followed by delta frames with `Object Sequence` incremented by 1 successively.
 A MOQT Group is identified by set of such objects at each IDR frame boundaries.
 To be able to successfully decode and render, the identifier of the containing video frame for the slice is needs to be carried end to end.
 This would allow the media consumer to map the slices to right decoding context of the frame being processed.

->Note: The video frame identitifer may be carried either as part of encoded object's payload header or introduce a group header for conveying the frame identifier.
+>Note: The video frame identifier may be carried either as part of encoded object's payload header or introduce a group header for conveying the frame identifier.

 When using QUIC mapping scheme defined in {{spo}}, each unidirectional QUIC stream is used to deliver one encoded slice of a video frame.
 When using QUIC mapping as defined in {spg}, each unidirectional QUIC stream is setup to deliver all the encoded slices (objects) within a group.